One team. One mission.

 Commanding Officer

 Captain Jake was never supposed to run a Class-6 orbital platform.
 A decorated pilot turned reluctant leader, Jake was promoted after the previous commander suffered a “perspective-related incident” during a wormhole orientation drill.
-Brave, hot-headed, and deeply suspicious of administrative memos, Captain Jake maintains order aboard Deep Oblivion with a combination of grit, improvised leadership, and some occasional Pludorian whiskey.

 • Black and white portrait of an older woman with short, swept-back hair, glasses, and serious expression, wearing a futuristic space suit with a high collar and shoulder straps, set against a starry background.